 Visual Studio shows a build results in three groups in output window that usually appears in bottom of the IDE.
 They are Errors, Warnings, Messages.
 The build will fail if there any error appeared in the code during code building activity.
-Application will not build successfully unless you fix the error list which is appearing on your output window. however, in case if there are no errors and few warning messages, then compiler ignore warning messages and build the application successfully.
-It is also observed that majority of the developers avoid warning messages during their coding.
-These warning messages starts accumulating over the period as project grows which makes your code ugly.
+The application will not build successfully unless you fix the error list appearing on your output window.
+However, if there are no errors and few warning messages, the compiler ignores warning messages and successfully builds the application.
+It is also observed that the majority of the developers avoid warning messages during their coding.
+These warning messages start accumulating over the period as the project grows, which makes your code ugly.

-In order to keep your code clean, you must consider warning messages to be clear by fixing them safely.
-Since, warning messages do not harm build activity they have been ignored most of the time.
+To keep your code clean, you must consider warning messages to be clear by fixing them safely.
+Since warning messages do not harm build activity, the developer ignores them most of the time.
 In this situation, we must have some mandatory mechanism to consider warning messages as errors.

 Visual Studio provides configuration settings where you can set warning messages as error.
 In this case all warning messages treated as errors and this makes developer to fix warning messages to make build successful.
 In Visual Studio IDE follow the below steps in order to treat warning messages as error.